|Messianic Education Trust|

 B'resheet/Genesis 40:12 And Yosef said to him, "This is the interpretation: three branches are three days ..."

 These are the words of Yosef, spoken in prison to Pharaoh's chief cup-bearer as Yosef shares the interpretation of the latter's dream.
 It comes in the middle of verses 9-19, the telling and interpreting of the dreams of the chief cup-bearer and the chief baker, both consigned to prison for offending Pharaoh in some way.
-The verse are framed by the start and end of the chapter, setting up the context - Yosef is looking after these high-ranking but currently out of favour courtiers in prison - and relating the fulfillment of the dreams according to the interpretation Yosef has given.
+The verse is framed by the start and end of the chapter, setting up the context - Yosef is looking after these high-ranking but currently out of favour courtiers in prison - and relating the fulfillment of the dreams according to the interpretation Yosef has given.

 Modern commentator Nahum Sarna explains that "Yosef deciphers the dream by a scheme of equivalences.
 The rapidity of the action suggests imminent fulfillment.
 The recurrence of the number three indicates specifically three days, three branches, three stages of growth, three actions performed; and both Pharaoh and "his cup" are mentioned three times."Ibn Ezra asks, "How did Yosef know that the three branches represented three days, rather than three months or three years?"
 The Radak answers that "the rapid blossoming of the blossoms and grapes signified a short period of time", but Ibn Ezra has his own answer ready: "Yosef knew that Pharaoh's birthday would be in three days time, when he would invite his servants and give them presents."
 Sarna agrees that "It is quite likely that Yosef actually has knowledge of Pharaoh's impending birthday celebrations."
 Don Isaac Abravanel doesn't want anything taken away from the miraculous, insisting that "G-d inspired Yosef and it was not as a consequence of his own human wisdom or interpretive powers."